graezykev/dev-container/part-5.md

             └── project-e-...
 ```

-In this way, we define multiple Dev Containers and database in a common `docker-compose.yml`, and create a `devcontainer.json` respectively for each project to reference the Dev Container in `docker-compose.yml` so you can manage all containers in the same `docker-compose.yml`, and manage each project's `features` and lifecycel scripts avoiding configurations conflics.
+In this way, we define multiple Dev Containers (and container for database) in a common `docker-compose.yml`, and create a `devcontainer.json` for each project respectively to reference the Dev Container defined in `docker-compose.yml`, so we can manage all containers in the same `docker-compose.yml`.

+This also enable us to manage each project's `features` and lifecycel scripts, avoiding configurations conflics.

 Let's see how we can create this sharable Dev Container configuration.